 You can also use unsweetened applesauce in the place of eggs: for each egg in the recipe, substitute 1/4 cup of applesauce.
 If you are looking for a lighter texture, then applesauce is a better choice than flax eggs.

 Dairy substitutions are actually pretty easy because there are so many great products available now.
 For milk, just use an equal amount of non dairy milk.
-Our favorite non dairy milks are almond milk and coconut milk.
-I’ve also used rice milk and hemp milk in some recipes.
+Some options include coconut milk, rice milk, soy milk, almond milk, and hemp milk.
 Use whatever milk suits your preference and dietary needs.

 For butter, we use Earth Balance Soy Free Vegan Buttery Spread.
 It has a great buttery flavor, and works really well in baking and on top of toast, pancakes, etc. You can also experiment with using coconut oil, or vegan shortening, like the Spectrum brand.